brucou/functional-rose-tree/README.md

 - `setTree = (label, children) => ({label, children})`

 [^1]: Bird, Richard (1998).
 Introduction to Functional Programming using Haskell.
 Hemel Hempstead, Hertfordshire, UK: Prentice Hall Europe. p.
 195. ISBN 0-13-484346-0.

+The flexibility offered by the abstract data type comes in handy when interpreting abstract syntax trees, whose format is imposed by the parser, and which may vary widely according to the target language and specific parser.
+The ADT technique also allows for higher reusability.

 **NOTE** : All functions are provided without currying.
 We paid attention to the order of parameters to facilitate currying for those who will find it convenient.
 The `ramda` functional library can be